-- 365 In this work, the South Atlantic meridional transports between 35°S and the equator were evaluated for a global NEMO-based dataset of four ORAs and two FRMs with distinct spatial resolutions.
+In this work, the South Atlantic meridional transports between 35°S and the equator were evaluated for a global NEMO-based dataset of four ORAs and two FRMs with distinct spatial resolutions.
 The ORAs mainly differ by their initial conditions, their DA schemes and to some small extent by the observations assimilated, as they share very similar ocean model configurations and are all forced with the ERA-Interim atmospheric product (Tab.
+1).

-1). - Some aspects of the circulation are well constrained by data assimilation.
-The ORA transports in the basin interior are 370 consistently modified across the basin relative to the FRMs (Fig. 4 and Fig. 11), with improvements in the south equatorial currents, and with interior meridional transports converging as Argo data are introduced (Fig. 13).
+Some aspects of the circulation are well constrained by data assimilation.
+The ORA transports in the basin interior are consistently modified across the basin relative to the FRMs (Fig. 4 and Fig. 11), with improvements in the south equatorial

+- 355 currents, and with interior meridional transports converging as Argo data are introduced (Fig. 13).
 Zonally integrated temperature sections for the ORAs are also very similar to WOA13 (Fig. 6), whereas the FRMs have large anomalies.
-The relationship between the magnitudes of SAMOC and MHT in the ORAs is in good agreement with that inferred in observations (e.g. Garzoli et al., 2013; Majumder et al., 2016), - Theand the SAMOC upper limb and MHT are also strongly correlated in \$75 time at most latitudes (Fig. 8), except near the equator where a southward basin interior flow contributes to the MHT variability.
-The DA does appear to systematically increase the ORA SAMOCs and MHTs with respect to the FRMs, bringing them closer to observational estimates at 35°S and western boundary measurements at 11°S (Fig. 3 and Fig. 5).
+The relationship between the magnitudes of SAMOC and MHT in the ORAs is in good agreement with that inferred in observations (e.g. Garzoli et al., 2013; Majumder et al., 2016), and the SAMOC upper limb and MHT are also strongly correlated in time at most latitudes (Fig. 8). - The DA does appear to systematically increase the ORA SAMOCs and MHTs with respect to the FRMs, bringing them closer to observational estimates at 35°S and western boundary measurements at 11°S (Fig. 3 and Fig. 5).
 The assimilation of Argo data, for example, leads to a significant intensification of the boundary currents relative to the pre-Argo period and to an improvement in the SAMOC structure at 35°S in comparison with XBT-AX18 estimates (see also Dong et al. (2011a)).
-Here, northward IWBC-NBUC-NBC and decreasing the southward BC), they do not consistently constrain the boundary current transport magnitudes.
-Therefore, IL arge SAMOC and MHT discrepancies still remain between the ORAs.
-These discrepancies, which are mainly attributed to differences in the narrow South Atlantic western boundary currents found within a few degrees of the coast.
+Here, although the DA consistently changes the upper western boundary transports in the same direction (e.g. increasing the northward IWBC-NBUC-NBC and decreasing the southward BC), they do not consistently constrain the boundary current transport magnitudes.
+Large SAMOC and MHT discrepancies still remain between the ORAs.
+These discrepancies are mainly attributed to differences in the narrow South Atlantic western boundary currents found within a few degrees of the coast.
 For example, the NBC (15°S-equator) explains ~85% of the inter-product differences in the total MHTs, with compensating variations in the return flow (DWBC) also close to the coast.
-Since the overturning stream function $\psi{max}$ is mainly associated with these boundary flows, it is not well constrained by the ORAs, particularly in the tropical South Atlantic.
+Since the overturning stream function ψ{max} is mainly associated - 370 with these boundary flows, it is not well constrained by the ORAs, particularly in the tropical South Atlantic.

 Analysis of the heat transports also reveals that differences in transport rather than differences in temperature dominate the inter-product spread, even within the western boundary region.
-The temperature contribution to the inter-product spread in heat transport, $\vec{vT}$ , is only ~17% of the total spread, but its signature is evident right against the western boundary where to small density changes on the western boundary slope was also found to largely determine the meridional transport variability in ocean models in the North Atlantic, as noted by Bingham and Hughes (2009), emphasising the large sensitivity of the currents with respect to local density gradients against the boundary.
+The temperature contribution to the inter-product spread in heat transport, $\bar{v}T$, is only ~17% of the total spread, but its signature is evident right against the western boundary where temperature differences are required to geostrophically support the velocity differences between products.
+The local response to small density changes on the western boundary slope was also found to largely determine the meridional transport variability in ocean models in the North Atlantic, as noted by Bingham and Hughes (2009), emphasising the large sensitivity of the currents with respect to local density gradients against the boundary.